StarPlayrX/bigmac/README.md

 # 🍔 bigmac

-### 🛑 Do not disturb
-* Read this entire README directly from Github's page.
+### 🛑 Do not disturb.
+Read this entire README directly from Github's page.
 Do not email the author.
 He is busy working on this and other projects.

 Big Sur macOS 11 Mac Pro patcher.